oschrenk/notes/osx.md

 ### Screenshots

-*   Command-Shift-3: Take a screenshot of the screen, and save it as a file on the desktop
+*   `Command-Shift-3`: Take a screenshot of the screen, and save it as a file on the desktop
-*   Command-Shift-4, then select an area: Take a screenshot of an area and save it as a file on the desktop
+*   `Command-Shift-4`, then select an area: Take a screenshot of an area and save it as a file on the desktop
-*   Command-Shift-4, then space, then click a window: Take a screenshot of a window and save it as a file on the desktop
+*   `Command-Shift-4, Space`, then click a window: Take a screenshot of a window and save it as a file on the desktop
-*   Command-Control-Shift-3: Take a screenshot of the screen, and save it to the clipboard
+*   `Command-Control-Shift-3`: Take a screenshot of the screen, and save it to the clipboard
-*   Command-Control-Shift-4, then select an area: Take a screenshot of an area and save it to the clipboard
+*   `Command-Control-Shift-4`, then select an area: Take a screenshot of an area and save it to the clipboard
-*   Command-Control-Shift-4, then space, then click a window: Take a screenshot of a window and save it to the clipboard
+*   `Command-Control-Shift-4, Space`, then click a window: Take a screenshot of a window and save it to the clipboard

-In Leopard, the following keys can be held down while selecting an area (via Command-Shift-4 or Command-Control-Shift-4):
+In Leopard, the following keys can be held down while selecting an area (via `Command-Shift-4` or `Command-Control-Shift-4`):

 *   Space, to lock the size of the selected region and instead move it when the mouse moves
 *   Shift, to resize only one edge of the selected region